Schumer says U.S. Senate to consider changing the filibuster if voting rights stalls - NewsBreak

 States Newsroom reporter Jacob Fischler contributed to this report.

-The post Schumer says U.S. Senate to consider changing the filibuster if voting rights stalls appeared first on Iowa Capital Dispatch .
+The post Schumer says U.S. Senate to consider changing the filibuster if voting rights stalls appeared first on Oregon Capital Chronicle .

 Comments / 0